FlavioDiasPs/tob/README.md

 ## Configuring games

-- **You don't need to change this.
+- **You almost don't need to change this.
 The default configuration should be good to go.**
+- **The content in this file is commented.
+You must uncomment only the configurations for the games that you play**

 ### config.yaml
 1. The config.yaml file might look like this: